Dynamic Logics of Imperfect Information: from Teams and Games to Transitions: Abstract

 \section{Abstract}

-We introduce a new semantical formalism for logics of imperfect information, based on Game Logic (and, in particular, on van Benthem, Ghosh and Lu's \emph{Concurrent Dynamic Game Logic}).
+{We introduce a new semantical formalism for logics of imperfect information, based on Game Logic (and, in particular, on van Benthem, Ghosh and Lu's \emph{Concurrent Dynamic Game Logic}).
 This new kind of semantics combines aspects from game theoretic semantics and from team semantics, and demonstrates how logics of imperfect information can be seen as languages for \emph{reasoning about games}.

-Finally we show that, for a very expressive fragment of our language, a simpler semantics is available.
+Finally we show that, for a very expressive fragment of our language, a simpler semantics is available. }